I teach you how to make these tasty Cuban-style black beans. Creamy and flavorful, they are easy to make on the stove or in the instant pot.

 Make black beans mild or spicy:

 Jalapeño peppers are a very popular pepper, and notorious for adding that extra Mexican zing to dishes.
 They are hot, but fairly moderate in relation to other peppers.
-This makes them perfect for adding spice and a little heat to contrast the creamy black beans.
+This makes them perfect for adding spice and a little heat to contrast with the creamy black beans.

 Did you know jalapeños are used for chipotle seasonings and are the main ingredient in sriracha hot sauce?